Carkham/m5_blog/blog.md

 **Note**: Here the arguments `predictionLength` and `freq` decide the structure of the model.
 So for a specific model, these two arguments cannot be changed, such that the translator is compatible with the models in terms of the tensor shapes.

-Also note that, for a model exported from MXNel, the tensor shape of the `begin_state` may be problematic, as indicated in this [issue](https://github.com/deepjavalibrary/djl/issues/2106#issuecomment-1295703321).
+Also note that, for a model exported from MXNet, the tensor shape of the `begin_state` may be problematic, as indicated in this [issue](https://github.com/deepjavalibrary/djl/issues/2106#issuecomment-1295703321).
 As described there, you need to "change every begin_state's shape to (-1, 40)".
 Otherwise the model would not allow batch data processing.

 ### Prediction